 Regularly check your rabbit’s hutch for leaks or damp and act if you see any.
 Bear in mind that wet bedding might freeze at night.
 Damp hay or straw could make your rabbit ill.

-You can also buy microwavable heat pads made specifically to keep rabbits worm in the winter and put them under heaps of hay or straw.
+You can also buy microwavable heat pads made specifically to keep rabbits warm in the winter and put them under heaps of hay or straw.

 If your rabbit is in an outhouse, garage or a shed and you decide to use a heater to heat the space, make sure your bunnies are away from the cables and can’t get burned or overheated.